Disk-Audit/.github/README.md

 A disk space analyzer (Windows + Linux).
 Scans a drive or folder and shows what's eating the space as a treemap, with a sortable file list and a file-type breakdown alongside.

-Built with Electron + React + TypeScript for the UI, and a small Rust binary for fast scanning on Windows.
+Built with Electron + React + TypeScript for the UI, and a small Rust binary for fast scanning on Windows!

 ## Install